Building on Your Degree

 Spanish Mobility Benefits in the Job Market

 If you speak Spanish you can communicate with nearly 500 million people in the world!
 This means you will have greater job opportunities in the labour market.
 Spanish is the mother tongue of approximately 350 million people in 21 countries.
 Students taking language courses use the Multimedia Language Centre to complete assignments and to have additional practice reading, writing and listening in their language of study.
-There is an intensive Spanish Summer Program in La Coruña, Spain every few years and additional opportunities available to students eager to go global via Go Abroad.
+There are opportunities available to students eager to go global via Go Abroad.

 Career Options: Filmmaker, advertising manager, media specialist, banking correspondent, journalist, importer/exporter, foreign exchange trader, negotiator, court interpreter.